uberllama/api_presenter/README.md

 # ApiPresenter

-A much longer readme is coming, including best practices and cautions, but in the meantime lets keep it simple...

-When creating RESTful APIs for web or mobile clients, there are a couple of desirable endpoint behaviors:
+REST APIs provide a consice and conventional means of retreiving resources for a client.
+But in the real world, clients often have addiitonal data requirements beyond the specifically requested resource(s):

-* Include permissions so that the client can intelligently draw its UI (ex: edit/delete buttons), while maintaining a single source of truth
+1. Current user permissions for the returned records, so that the client can intelligently draw its UI (ex: edit/delete buttons).
-* Allow inclusion of associated data to mitigate total number of requests
+2. Associated data, to mitigate total number of requests (ex: return authors with posts).

-ApiPresenter does both of these things, plus a bit more.
+ApiPresenter provides both of these things, plus a bit more.

 ## Installation